RunestoneInteractive/webfundamentals/_sources/Javascript/finalquiz.rst

 Javascript Final Quiz
 =====================

-For the following question, you may use the textbook or your notes.
+For the following questions, you may use the textbook or your notes.
 You may not google other references.
-You have 30 minutes to complete this and you may test it as many times as you need to.
+You have 30 minutes to complete both parts of the quiz.
+Make sure that you complete the multiple choice questions first, and click "Finish Exam" before you go on to do the coding question.

 .. qnum::
    :prefix: Q-